SocialHarvest/harvester/README.md

 Again, all of this is explained in upper.io's documentation.

 All other dependencies (with the exception of testify, see below) should be obtained easily enough via ```go get```.
-Then to run Social Harvest before (or without) building it, you can issue the following command because there are multiple files in the main package (and you don't want to run the _test files):
+Then to run Social Harvest before (or without) building it (at the package src under your $GOPATH), you can issue the following command because there are multiple files in the main package (and you don't want to run the _test files):

 ```
 go run main.go harvest.go